We are committed to reducing the environmental impact of our products whilst maintaining the accuracy and high-quality expected of Clearblue® tests.

 We have set an objective to reduce the amount of plastic in our tests by 10% in all new products.

-Just as we have led the way in technical product development to date, we continue to invest in new technologies and materials to transform the products of tomorrow, and drastically reduce the environmental impact of our tests.
+Just as we have led the way in technical product development to date, we continue to invest in new technologies and materials to transform the products of tomorrow, and reduce the environmental impact of our tests.

 We encourage employees to take sustainable actions in their day-to-day life.
 We support “One tree planted” a non-profit environmental tree planting association which plants one tree per sustainable action taken by employees.